 In January of 2016, Sofija Petrovic joined the Atelier Lyrique of Opéra National de Paris, where was a resident artist until July of 2018.
 In October of 2016, she sang the role of Mrs. Coyle in Benjamin Britten’s Owen Wingrave at the Opéra Bastille, under the baton of Stephen Higgins.
 In January of 2017, Petrovic appeared in recital at the Palais Garnier singing an aria from Ariadne auf Naxos.
 She returned to Paris in October of 2017 to sing the role of Opernsangerin in Philippe Boesmans’ Reigen, under Jean Deroyer, and in January of 2018 to sing Cassandre in Berlioz’s Les Troyens.

 Petrovic appeared at the Opera Bastille in the 2018/19 season for covers of Cassandre in Berlioz’s Les Troyens and Aksinya in Lady Macbeth of Mtsensk.
 She returns there in the 2019/20 season as Mademoiselle Jouvenot in Adriana Lecouvreur and will appear in concert with the Hamburg Symphoniker and Innphilharmonie Rosenheim.
-Future engagements include covers of the title role in Puccini’s Tosca at the Macerata Festival, Sacerdotessa in Aida at the Opera Bastille, the title role in Zandonai’s Francesca de Rimini at the Deutsche Oper Berlin, and Esmeralda in Franz Schmidt’s Notre Dame in St. Gallen.
+Future engagements include covers of the title role in Puccini’s Tosca at the Macerata Festival and the title role in Zandonai’s Francesca da Rimini at the Deutsche Oper Berlin, Sacerdotessa in Aida at the Opera Bastille and Esmeralda in Franz Schmidt’s Notre Dame in St. Gallen.